Koh AU logo

 ✓ What's not in there

-Every ingredient has a purpose.
-Tap any ingredient below to see what it does and why it's in the formula.
+Tap any ingredient below to see what it does and why it's in the bottle.

 Sodium laureth sulfate